roth-hex-lab/roth-hex-lab.github.io/content/teaching/Exergames/index.md

 ---
-title: Data Visualization & Decision Support for Multidisciplinary Clinical Decision Making
+title: Exergames in Medicine and Health (SoSe)
 date: 2023-12-01
-summary: "Enhancing and streamlining clinical decision-making"
+summary: "This course deals with the theory, design, engineering and development of exergames."

 # Cover image
 # To use, place an image named `featured.jpg/png` in your page's folder.